jack-butler/TrapCam/README.md

 The TrapCam software comes with default schedule scripts that duty cycle the rPi.
-The first schedule (TrapCam_duty_cycle.wpi) turns the rPi on for 5 minutes on the 10s - that is, at :00, :10, :20 minutes past the hour, 24 hours a day.
-The second schedule (TrapCam_5AM_wakeup.wpi) is used once battery limitations preclude using underwater lights, and runs the rPi on the same duty cycle above, just between the hours of 7AM and 7PM.
+The first schedule (TrapCam_duty_cycle.wpi) turns the rPi on for 5 minutes on the 10s - that is, at :00, :10, :20 minutes, etc. past the hour, 24 hours a day.
+The second schedule (TrapCam_8AM_wakeup.wpi) is used once battery limitations preclude using underwater lights, and runs the rPi on the same duty cycle above, just between the hours of 7AM and 7PM.